taylor-ramsay/flask-api-boilerplate/README.md

 # Flask Api Boilerplate
-This is a minimal standalone flask api using Docker, Postgres, sqlalchemy, and gunicorn.
+This is a minimal flask api boilerplate using Docker, Postgres, sqlalchemy, and gunicorn.

 To get started: